jethridge13/PostcardCreator/README.txt

 Dependencies
 --------------
 This program requires:
- - Python 3.5 or later
+ - Python 3.5 or later (All files should be compatible with 3.5 but was written and tested with 3.6.0)
  - The Flask framework for Python

 The program was written and tested on Windows 7 Service Pack 1.
 It should be able to run on Linux and newer versions of Windows as well, but was not tested with them.